pgalko/BambooAI/README.md

 **Local Open Source Models**

-The library currently supports the following open-source models.
+The library currently directly supports the following open-source models.
 I have selected the models that currently score the highest on the HumanEval benchmark.
 - **WizardCoder(WizardLM):** WizardCoder-15B-V1.0, WizardCoder-Python-7B-V1.0, WizardCoder-Python-13B-V1.0, WizardCoder-Python-34B-V1.0
 - **WizardCoder GPTQ(TheBloke):** WizardCoder-15B-1.0-GPTQ, WizardCoder-Python73B-V1.0-GPTQ, WizardCoder-Python-13B-V1.0-GPTQ, WizardCoder-Python-34B-V1.0-GPTQ
 - **CodeLlama Instruct(TheBloke):** CodeLlama-7B-Instruct-fp16, CodeLlama-13B-Instruct-fp16, CodeLlama-34B-Instruct-fp16
 - **CodeLlama Instruct(Phind):** Phind-CodeLlama-34B-v2
 - **CodeLlama Completion(TheBloke):** CodeLlama-7B-Python-fp16, CodeLlama-13B-Python-fp16, CodeLlama-34B-Python-fp16

-If you want to use a local model for a specific agent, modify the LLM_CONFIG content replacing the OpenAI model name with the local model name and change the provider value to 'local'. eg. ```{"agent": "Code Generator", "details": {"model": "Phind-CodeLlama-34B-v2", "provider":"local","max_tokens": 2000, "temperature": 0}}```
+If you want to use the local model for a specific agent, modify the LLM_CONFIG content replacing the OpenAI model name with the local model name and change the provider value to 'local'. eg. ```{"agent": "Code Generator", "details": {"model": "Phind-CodeLlama-34B-v2", "provider":"local","max_tokens": 2000, "temperature": 0}}```
 At present it is recommended to use local models only for code generation tasks, all other tasks like pseudo code generaration, summarisation, error correction and ranking should be still handled by OpenAI models of choice.
 The model is downloaded from Huggingface and cached localy for subsequent executions.
 For a reasonable performance it requires CUDA enabled GPU and the pytorch library compatible with the CUDA version.
 Below are the required libraries that are not included in the package and will need to be installed independently:
 ```
 pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118 (Adjust to match your CUDA version.
 This library is already included in Colab notebooks)